almostearthling/when-command-docs/description.rst

     configuration entry is ``environment vars``.

-The configuration is *immediately stored upon confirmation* to the configuration file, although some settings (such as *Notifications*, *Icon Theme*, and most advanced settings) might require a restart of the applet.
+The configuration is *immediately stored upon confirmation* to the configuration file, although some settings (such as *Notifications*) might require a restart of the applet.
 The configuration file can be edited with a standard text editor, and it follows some conventions common to most configuration files.
 The sections in the file might slightly differ from the tabs in the *Settings* dialog, but the entries are easily recognizable.

 By default the applet creates a file with the following configuration, which should be suitable for most setups: